Knit A Chunky Wool Blanket.

 Basically, hold three strands of yarn together and knit your blanket just like you would if you were using one strand.
 That is what makes your blanket chunky.
 The three strands combine to make one big thick strand.
 You can see this method in the video at the top of the blog post.

 Depending on the yarn that you use, you could go with one strand, double or triple.

 If you are looking for a chunky look, doubling or tripling the yarn is your best bet.

 I tripled mine when I used yarns from the Amazon links above.
 I doubled mine when I used the merino wool from Etsy.

 Yarn : You will need about 1500 yards of yarn, regardless of the type of yarn that you knit with.
 I used the 200 gram size of ball.

 Needles : Size 50 US circular needles. ( you can buy the circular knitting needles from me, myself and I ) I adore the knitting needles.
 A D O R E.

 Circular needles are compact, light and versatile.
 You can use them for anything from scarves to big throws, blankets or rugs.
 It’s a fantastic compact alternative to straight knitting needles.
 The big needles make everything knit so much faster!
 It also means that the weight of the blanket is resting on your lap in the circular section of the needles rather than you having to hold the weight in your hands with straight needles.

 Guess whaaaa?
-I now sell the knitting needles via my blog.
+I sell the knitting needles via my blog.
 They are bundled up by me, and sent to you with lurve.
 I take a whole lotta care in wrapping up the knitting needles.
 Probably too much.
 Ha!
-I love shipping them!
+I love gift wrapping them for you!